 Deliver valuable work and consistently meet deadlines with minimal supervision.

-At least 3-4 years of product design experience at a product company or agency.
+3-6 years of product design experience at a product company or agency.

 Strong written and verbal communication skills.
 Great UX copywriting skills are a must.
 From time to time you may also help with blog posts or other marketing materials.